 Just a reminder that you can see how I made the Pikachu frame by following this link.
 The difference between with and without a frame says it all!
 Which one do you prefer? 😉

-To get access to this file and a lot more, just click on the link below.
+To get access to this file and a lot more, just fill out the form below.